Why Do You Need A Furnace Tune-Up?

 1. Inspect your home’s air filter

 Air filters can easily be written off, but their importance to your home’s furnace efficiency cannot be overstated.
-Filthy air filters can mean a variety of comfort annoyances for homeowners, including:
+Dirty air filters can lead to a host of comfort issues for homeowners, including:

 If you remove your home’s air filter, hold it up to a light.
-If you can’t see light coming through it, it’s more than likely been a while since your last heating service, and likely time to replace it.
+If you can’t see light coming through it, it’s more than likely been a while since your last heating service, and likely time to swap it out.
 If it’s a simple disposable air filter, just get a like-size new one.
-It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be replaced.
-Read the filter packaging to see how long the new air filter is supposed to be used.
+It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be swapped out.
+Refer to the filter packaging to see how long the new air filter is supposed to be used.

 2. Double check your thermostat.

-• One of the simplest tasks that homeowners can do is check the thermostat.
+- One of the most basic tasks that homeowners can do is check the thermostat.

-• Make certain it is set to Heat and not Cool, and that the temperature setting is higher than the current indoor temperature.
+- Make certain it is set to Heat and not Cool, and that the temperature setting is greater than the current indoor temperature.

-• If you can’t remember the last time you swapped out your thermostat’s battery, now is the ideal time to do so.
+- If you can’t remember the last time you swapped out your thermostat’s battery, now is the perfect time to do so.

-• When first switching over to your heat setting, turn your thermostat up a few extra degrees to ensure that it is operating as it should be and heating your home’s air.
+- When first going over to your heat setting, turn your thermostat up a few extra degrees to make sure that it is working properly and heating your home’s air.

 3. Open up your air vents.

-There’s a common misconception that you can increase your savings by shutting the vents (supply registers) in rooms that aren’t being used.
-Resist the urge to close all of them, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can result in broken blower motors, mold or mildew in your ductwork, damage to the compressor, a cracked heat exchanger, and other problems.
+There’s a common misconception that you can increase your savings by shutting the vents (supply registers) in rooms that aren’t being utilized.
+Resist the urge to close them all, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
+This can lead to broken blower motors, mold or mildew in your air ducts, damage to the compressor, a ruptured heat exchanger, and other problems.

-• Full inspection.
-The service should include a full visual and point inspection to check all the working parts of your furnace and duct system.
+- Full inspection.
+The service should include a full visual and point examination to check all the working parts of your furnace and duct system.
 An experienced service technician should be able to identify any concerns or signs of excessive wear during this review.

-• Lubrication.
-Mechanical equipment needs lubrication to eliminate friction between the operating parts.
-Your equipment tune-up should include a complete lubrication.
+- Lubrication.
+Mechanical equipment needs lubrication to reduce friction between the functioning parts.
+Your furnace tune-up should include a complete lubrication.

-• Pilot and gas pressure regulating.
-As part of your tune-up, changes may be made to the pilot and gas pressure if needed to reestablish these elements to manufacturer specifications.
+- Pilot and gas pressure evaluation.
+As part of your tune-up, adjustments should be made to the pilot and gas pressure if needed to reestablish these elements to OEM specifications.

-• Filter replacement.
+- Filter replacement.
 A comprehensive furnace tune-up should include a common 1” filter replacement with your service.
-Typically, furnace filters need to be replaced at least every 90 days, which can enhance efficiency and prevent operational glitches.
+Typically, furnace filters need to be changed at least every third month, which can enhance efficiency and prevent operational glitches.

-• Written assessment.
-Credible HVAC companies always will give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance proposal for the next year.
-This important information can help you determine the current condition of your furnace and what can be done to lower your energy bills.
+- Written assessment.
+Quality HVAC companies will also give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance recommendations for the next year.
+This insightful information can help you determine the current condition of your furnace and outline ways to lower your energy bills.

 Switch the thermostat to “on” from “auto” to force the fan to operate.
-If the fan does come on, power is working right, but if it doesn’t, your furnace could be lacking power.
+If the fan does come on, power is working correctly, but if it doesn’t, your furnace may not be getting power.

-All furnaces have a power switch (similar to a light switch) either on the furnace or on a wall close by.
-Flip the switch and wait a few minutes to see if it turns the furnace on.
+Each furnace has a power switch (that resembles a light switch) either on the furnace or located on a wall close to the furnace.
+Flip the switch and wait two minutes to see if it helps to turn the furnace on.
 Also check to see if all access panels and doors on the furnace are completely closed.

 6. Condensate Drainage

-High-efficiency furnaces can drain off several gallons of water each day.
+High-efficiency furnaces can drain off several gallons of water every day.
 If the drain lines are clogged with dirt and debris, the furnace will shut down.

 7. Assess Vents for Blockage

-If you have a furnace that vents out the side of the house, check to see if anything could be blocking the intake or exhaust.
-Confirm the space is clear of leaves, animal nests, or snow/ice.
+If your furnace vents out the side of the house, examine if anything could be blocking the intake or exhaust.
+Make sure the surrounding region isn’t obstructed by leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?